Brentford F.C. Player of the Year: Background

 The Brentford Supporters' Player of the Year award is chosen by members of the Brentford Supporters Club and was first presented to full back Ken Coote at the end of the 1961–62 season.
 The award has been presented annually since, with the exception of the 1967–68 and 1968–69 seasons.
 The presentation is traditionally made in May each year at the Big Red Ball awards dinner, with the winner receiving the Cyril Tyler Cup.
 Bob Booker was the first winner of the current cup, in 1983.

 The Brentford Players' Player of the Year award is chosen by the members of that season's first team squad and was first presented to goalkeeper Chic Brodie at the end of the 1969–70 season.
 The award has not been presented with such regularity as the Supporters' Player of the Year award and midfielder Jackie Graham has received the trophy more than any other player, on three occasions.

-Players who won both awards in a single season are Michael Allen, Bob Booker, Mikkel Damsgaard, Peter Gelson, Terry Hurlock, Alan Judge, Chris Kamara, Pat Kruse, Neal Maupay, Andrew McCulloch, Keith Millen, Christian Nørgaard, Gary Phillips and Danis Salman.
+Players who won both awards in a single season are Michael Allen, Bob Booker, Mikkel Damsgaard, Peter Gelson, Terry Hurlock, Alan Judge, Chris Kamara, Pat Kruse, Neal Maupay, Andrew McCulloch, Keith Millen, Christian Nørgaard, Gary Phillips, Danis Salman and Igor Thiago.
 Terry Evans is the only player to win both awards twice.